arokem/python-matlab-bridge/README.md

 There are a few caveats to note about Octave support:

-* `pymatbridge.Matlab` invokes MATLAB with command line options that suppress the display of figures -- these are instead saved to image files, accessible via `results['content']['figures']` in the results dict.
-No such mechanism seems to be available for Octave, so when drawing figures you'll likely see them briefly pop up and disappear.
-(If you know of a way around this, feel free to send a pull request).
 * The zmq messenger used to communicate with the Octave session is written in C and needs to be compiled.
 For MATLAB various prebuilt binaries are provided and added to MATLAB's runtime path, but as of this writing the same isn't